Île-de-France tramway Line 12 Express: Original RER Project

-The studies were presented in committee of follow-up of the STIF on September 23, 2004.
+The studies were presented in committee of follow-up of the STIF on 23 September 2004.

 Registered with a 300 million euro budget on the planning contract State-Region in 2000–2006, the project of a global cost about a billion euros was finally abandoned in 2006 considering its cost considered as prohibitive by comparison with its expected effects.
 The attributed credits were accordingly lost.

 Current Project

 The tram-train solution

 The STIF then proposed a less expensive solution but questioning all the led studies.
 On its essonnian part, the project was transformed into a more modest line, but also more viable, connecting Évry with Massy by tram-train, the comfort, the speed and the number of transported passengers being necessarily lower than the initial project.

-In February, 2008, the projected calendar was established as it follows:
+In February 2008 the projected timescale was established as follows: